EOSIO/eosio-java/README.md

 ***Note:** Android 6 (Marshmallow) was selected as the minimum target level due to Keystore security concerns in older versions of Android.

+Since EOSIO SDK for Java is not an Android specific project, we recommend using IntelliJ if you are going to work on it.
+You can use Android Studio but be aware that some of the menu options under Build like `Rebuild Project` and `Clean Project` will not work correctly.
+You may still compile within Android Studio using `Make Project` under the Build menu, or by using Gradle from the command line.

 ### Instructions

 To use EOSIO SDK for Java in your app, add the following modules to your build.gradle: